OumaSylvester/parousia_book_review/README.md

 # Parousia Book Review Web APP
 Web app for book reviews

-For both the front-end and the backend, I have included node_modules.
-I chose not to add it to gitignore to allow quick setup.
+I have included node_modules for both the front end and the backend.
+I chose not to add it to git ignore to allow quick setup.
+So no install might be required.

-How to run backend:
+How to run Backend(Server):

 cd b*/b*

 node index.js

-How to run the frontend:
+How to run the Frontend(Client):

 cd fr*/b*